-Kokomo is a city in Indiana.
+King’s Cleaning Solutions is honored to be the preferred carpet, tile & grout, and air duct cleaning company in the area of Kokomo IN.
 It’s Indiana’s 13th largest city.
-At the 2000 census, the population of Kokomo was 46,113, and at the 2010 census, it was 45,468.
-Kokomo, on January 1st, 2012, successfully annexed on the west and south sides of the city, which includes Alto and Indian Heights, that increased the population of the city to almost 57,000 people.
+At the 2000 census, the population was 46,113, and at the 2010 census, it was 45,468.
+On January 1st, 2012 the town was successfully annexed on the west and south sides of the city, which includes Alto and Indian Heights, that increased the population of the city to almost 57,000 people.

 Kokomo Opalescent Glass